Kareemedw/se_project_spots/README.md

 ## Description

 This project is made so all the elements are displayed correctly on popular screen sizes.
+This basic web application allows the user to change profile name and job title and upload pictures to their profile page using picture links.

+⚡ How It Works:

 **Figma**